azdavis/azdavis.net/posts/en/lambda-cube.md

 Common in most programming languages are functions, to which one may pass a term and get back a term.
-For instance, we could define the function `is_zero`, which takes an term of type `Number` and returns a term of type `Boolean`.
+For instance, we could define the function `is_zero`, which takes a term of type `Number` and returns a term of type `Boolean`.

 Given the existence of both types and terms, though, we can consider four distinct varieties of function: